By Sarah-Jane Murray, Contributing Writer

 Newman’s set is scheduled to air on PBS’s Austin City Limits on Nov.
 12, 2011.

 Editor’s Note: Sarah-Jane Murray (Ph.D., Princeton) is Associate Professor in the Honors College at Baylor University.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!